Work+

 This module is designed to make future computing professionals have the practical skills to cocreate innovative technological solutions to a problem using design thinking tools and processes and be aware of and take into consideration the nature of the legal, ethical, social and professional issues raised during any technological innovation.

-The principal aim of this module is to provide an understanding of the underlying systems which support networks.
-The theoretical concepts covered are illustrated by considering their practical applications in modern real-world solutions.
-The module also addresses such systems security concerns so that security considerations are embedded in organisations and IT projects planning and management.
+The aim of this module is to provide an understanding of the underlying systems that support the applications software.
+The theoretical concepts covered are illustrated by considering their practical application in modern real-world solutions.

 Programming in Practice